 After the hemorrhoid is removed, the incision is sewn or cauterized shut.
 Medicated gauze is then placed over the remaining wound.

-Healing time is generally two to four weeks.
+Healing time is generally four to six weeks.
 During this time, you must increase fiber intake, drink plenty of fluids and take stool softeners to keep your stool soft.
 Some bleeding may occur, so blood in the stool is normal.